 Six ways to generate great business ideas

-Ideas for new businesses are everywhere.
-Here are six ways to find your big idea and make it happen.
+New businesses ideas are everywhere.
+Here are six ways to find your business idea and make it happen.

 1. Know yourself

 Starting a new business is difficult, if you are not passionate about your idea it will be tough to persuade others.
 Draw on your own interests and skills to build confidence.
 Larry Page used his Stanford dissertation to pursue his interest in mathematics and the World Wide Web and joined forces with Sergey Brin to create Google.
 Many people are uniquely positioned to solve problems and add value if they can identify the intersection of what interests them and what interests the world.

 Second to knowing yourself – but equally important to success – is learning as much as possible about your customer.
 The more you interact with potential customers about your idea the less likely you are to hit a brick wall.
 You need to know who your customer is, understand their motivations, needs and problems, how your product will help them, how its different to competitive products and its value to the customer.